dmaj/forkel/README.md

 - for ubuntu: sudo apt install libjsoncpp-dev

 - g++ -Wall -fexceptions -g  -c main.cpp -o main.o
-- g++  -o forkel main.o  -static  -ljsoncpp
+- g++  -o forkel main.o  -static  -ljsoncpp -pthread

 ### why forkel?
 - There are a lot of programs that manage processes in containers.
 There are s6, supervisor, runit, ...